-The International Society for Child Indicators (ISCI) is delighted to announce its bi-annual award for emerging researchers and scholars in the field of child wellbeing in honor of Christine Hunner-Kreisel.
+The International Society for Child Indicators (ISCI) is delighted to announce its biennial award for emerging researchers and scholars in the field of child wellbeing in honor of Christine Hunner-Kreisel.

-The award will be granted at the 8th ISCI Conference "Children's Rights and Opportunities in an Unequal World: Research, Policy and Intervention" which will be held in May 2022 in Gramado/RS, Brazil.
+The award will be granted at the 9th ISCI Conference "Global Childhoods: Critical Perspectives Promoting Theoretical, Empirical and Policy Understandings" which will be held 14-16 February 2024 in Bhubaneshwar, India.

-The award is directed to researchers and scholars contributing to multi-cultural and qualitative research that advances our knowledge on children's well-being internationally.
+The award is directed to researchers and scholars contributing to multicultural and qualitative research that advances our knowledge on children's well-being internationally.
 The award is intended to support emerging researchers and scholars pursuing research in this field.

-Nominations of emerging scholars (i.e., currently enrolled in a doctoral program or less than 10 years from completion of doctoral degree) may be submitted only by researchers and scholars with an accepted abstract to be presented at the conference.
+Nominations of emerging scholars (i.e., currently enrolled in a doctoral program or less than 10 years from completion of their doctoral degree) may be submitted only for researchers and scholars with an accepted abstract to be presented at the conference.
 Self-nominations are not accepted.